 Since its founding in the 1930s, reiki has spanned across the global sphere, sprinkling healing and aiding in reworking how the Western world views medicine.
 On its own, reiki energy is limitless and can be tapped in by anyone.
 In addition, Reiki can bridge seemingly different worlds into one, further amplifying the healing potential in relation to other therapies.
 For example, since reiki healing therapy works with our body’s energy centers and chakras, many practitioners will work with reiki crystals to assist in a session.

 While there is a place and immense gratitude for modern medicine, it is no secret that pills only treat the symptom rather than the root cause.
-The more reiki continues to grow, the more alternative modalities appeal to the mainstream, including acupuncture, psychic readings, and chakra clearing, furthering our return to sovereignty.
+The more reiki continues to grow, the more alternative modalities appeal to the mainstream, including acupuncture, psychic abilities, and chakra clearing, furthering our return to freedom.
 I really couldn’t think of a better and more fun way to take healing into my own hands.
 No pun, or maybe 🙂